edgedb/edgedb/docs/stdlib/numbers.rst

         db> select bit_lshift(123, 4);
         {1968}

-    It is an error to attempt to shift by a negative number of bits.
+    An exception will be raised when attempting to shift by a negative number of bits:

     .. code-block:: edgeql-repl